valzzu/Mesh-Tab/README.md

 # Disclaimer: this is not yet ready :)
 everything else seems to work expect powering from battery

+# Starting on 6.1.25 I'll be in the military so i won't be updating or fixing etc, i will be slow to reply if at all so be patient :)

 **Mesh-Tab** is a community-driven board design focused on creating experimental touchscreen nodes similar to smartphones.
 The project is divided into multiple stages, each with specific design goals.